Life Insurance with Legionnaire’s Disease (Recovered).

 - Anyone diagnosed with a compromised immune system.

-Because Legionnaire’s Disease is caused by a well known and treatable bacteria, this disease can usually be treated and cured with the administration of two different “types” of antibiotics called macrolides and quinolones.
+Because a well known and treatable bacteria cause Legionnaire’s Disease, this disease can usually be treated and cured with the administration of two different “types” of antibiotics called macrolides and quinolones.
 This is why once a life insurance company has determined that you have made a full recovery, most of their additional questions about your Legionnaire’s Disease will be focused on determining whether or not you may be at risk of developing this condition again.

 “Which brings us to an important point that we think we ought to mention.”

 Trying to “prep” you for what it might be like to apply for a life insurance policy after you have been diagnosed with Legionnaire’s Disease… that’s it!
-Which brings us to our next topic which is…
+This brings us to our next topic, which is…

 What kind of information will the insurance companies ask me or be interested in?